 The club schedules weekly rides each weekend throughout the year.
 During the summer, the club also schedules week day evening rides and overnight rides.
 Ride distances range from 15 to 100 miles.
 Many routes are specially designed for novices.
 Non-members are welcome on club rides.
 All rides have assigned ride coordinators.
 Each ride participant must sign a release and waiver of liability before the ride and must wear a helmet meeting CPSC requirements.

 The club annually sponsors two event rides which are widely publicized and draw cyclists from throughout the Northwest.
-The Monster Cookie Metric Century Bicycle Ride is normally held on the last Sunday in April.
-The 2021 Peach of a Century, normally held in August, was canceled.
+The Monster Cookie Metric Century Bicycle Ride will be held in August 2022.
+The Peach of a Century will not be held in 2022.

 The club's newsletter, Spokes, is published 10 times each year.
 The newsletter provides members with the monthly rides list and includes other information and articles of interest to local bicyclists.
 The current and past issues of the newsletter and information on how to submit articles for publication are available on-line.